DNonov/pomodoro-tmux/README.md

 ```

 ## Install
 ```
 git clone https://github.com/DNonov/pomodoro-tmux
 ./install.sh
 ```
-The above will clone the project to your machine and will execute the install
-script.

 ## Description
 This project consists of a daemon process running an HTTP server and a client